 - Your device is infected with a virus or malware.

-Network Adapter missing in Windows 10
+Network Adapter missing or not showing in Windows 11/10

 - Uninstall/Rollback the network driver.